Skip to main content

 How do you communicate with service users and how are they involved in decision making/planning?

-• A MOSAIC sleep service information leaflet is available. • The service attends local information days to promote the service. • The service is advertised in local newsletters. • Interpreters are available for the sleep service workshop and for one to one sleep counselling. • Families provide direct feedback to the sleep service team via questionnaires after the sleep information workshop and after one to one sleep counselling.
+• A MOSAIC sleep service information leaflet is available. • The service is advertised in local newsletters. • Interpreters are available for the sleep service workshop and for one to one sleep counselling. • Families provide direct feedback to the sleep service team via questionnaires after the sleep information workshop and after one to one sleep counselling.

 Is your service fully accessible?